Skip to main content

 Anani strand (Anani Beach) in Brokopondo

-When in Suriname you will certainly feel right at home.
-This former French, English and yes even Dutch colony is culturally diverse.
-The independent Republic of Suriname is home to Chinese, Javanese, Indian, Indigenous tribes, Brazilians, Maroons, and many more residents with different cultural backgrounds.
-You will also see a lot of Latin Americans in Suriname.
-Take me for example, I am what we would call a " dogla".
-That means I am a mix, I have Chinese, Scottish, Jewish, Creole, Javanese, Indian, Dutch, and Venezuelan ancestors.
-That is just me keeping the list short.
-Surinamese people are really tolerant of each other's religion.
-We are the only county in the world with a Synagogue right next to a Mosque.
+Take me, for example: I am what we call a "dogla," meaning I am a mix.
+I have Chinese, Scottish, Jewish, Creole, Javanese, Indian, Dutch, and Venezuelan ancestors, and that's just the short list!
+Surinamese people are also very tolerant of each other's religions.
+We are the only country in the world with a Synagogue located right next to a Mosque.

 2. The food